Has your physical or occupational therapist diagnosed your child with low muscle tone?

 Providing your children with a pair of supportive shoes will help strengthen their muscles, and provide the added support that joints need for good posture and movement.

 When I helped parents with children with low muscle tone, I always recommend trying a good supportive shoe before trying an orthotic.
 I will watch the child walk and run to make sure he/she is walking and running straighter.
 If I still see any signs of overpronation, then I will try an orthotic inside the shoes.

 If you have a toddler with low muscle tone, I will show you which shoes will help improve his or her gait/posture and prevent foot and knee pain in the future.

 There has been one particular shoe style that has proven to be the most effective one for children with low muscle tone.
-I have fitted this shoe style before and I have seen the positive impact that it has in children with low muscle tone and overpronation.
+I have fitted this shoe styles before and I have seen the positive impact that it has in children with low muscle tone and overpronation.

-Some of the features that this shoe style provides are:
+Some of the features that this shoe style provide are the following:

 ✅ Flexible blue rubber sole with superior traction.

 ✅ It’s made out of quality leather.

 Another great feature of this particular shoe style is that it comes in different widths such as medium, wide, and extra wide.
 This means that it will fit any type of feet, no matter how narrow or wide they are.